Janet Rowland is running for Mesa County Commissioner.

 The editor said if Rowland had been a staff writer, she probably would have been fired.

 Janet’s first reaction to the plagiarism charge was to claim she couldn’t even remember writing the columns.
 (Denial.)
-When that didn’t tamp down the kerfuffle, next she said the information she used in her columns had been intended for “mass duplication anyhow,” adding that if people wanted to make what she did out as something evil, that was THEIR prerogative.
+When that failed to tamp down the controversy, she next said the information she used in her columns had been intended for “mass duplication anyhow,” adding that if people wanted to make what she did out as something evil, that was THEIR prerogative.
 (Sour grapes.)
 Next, she blamed the plagiarism on others, saying she had included the necessary attributions in her column, but Free Press staff had edited them out.
 (Lying and blaming.)
-Free Press management quickly produced the emails that contained the articles exactly as they had received them for publication, showing that they contained no references or attributions.
+Free Press management quickly produced the emails that contained the articles exactly as they had received them from Janet for publication, showing that they contained no references or attributions.

 When the Free Press found out Janet had lifted a substantial part of a second column from a government pamphlet, they fired her.

-Janet never took responsibility for the plagiarism, nor did she apologize to readers for it.
+Janet never took responsibility for her plagiarism, nor did she apologize to readers for it.
 Instead, she left it to the managing editor of the Free Press to apologize to readers.

 Lack of journalistic integrity

-Yet both Janet and KKCO’s news director, Jean Reynolds, who defended hiring Janet, ignored the clear conflict of interest inherent in the situation.
-It took a third party — the Sentinel — to point it out and put a stop to it.
+Yet both Janet and KKCO’s news director, Jean Reynolds — who defended hiring Janet — ignored the clear conflict of interest inherent in the situation.
+It took a third party — the Daily Sentinel — to point it out and put a stop to it.

 Poor judge of character